China says it wants to eliminate bitcoin mining

 China also began to limit cryptocurrency mining, forcing many firms - among them some of the world's largest - to find bases elsewhere.

-Chinese companies are also among the biggest manufacturers of bitcoin mining gear.
-Reuters reported last year that at least three were looking to raise billions of dollars with initial public offerings in Hong Kong.
-But at least one, Canaan Inc, let its application lapse.
+Chinese companies are also among the biggest manufacturers of bitcoin mining gear, and last year three filed for initial public offerings in Hong Kong, looking to raise billions of dollars.

+However, the two largest, Bitmain Technologies, the world's largest manufacturer of bitcoin mining gear, and Canaan Inc, have since let their applications lapse.

+People familiar with the deals said that Hong Kong regulators had many questions about the companies' business models and prospects.